charlieargue/pan-code-samples/README.md

-### #2) Supervising Staff Engineer
+### B) Supervising Staff Engineer

-I received push-back (but finally prevailed) when suggested that we DO NOT keep adding to this file infinitely, and instead refactor it into one line:
+As an example, I received push-back (but finally prevailed) when suggesting that we DO NOT keep adding to this file infinitely, and instead refactor it into one line:

 ```js
 // file: /src/utils/units.js